Research collaboration is understood to include in-depth faculty-mentored undergraduate scholarly projects in any discipline.

 - The first project from a faculty member (over a second or third proposal from a faculty member in any proposal round)

 - Projects that develop promising groundwork for an extramural funding proposal

-The proposal must be submitted to the dean (or equivalent) by July 16, 2018 or the next working day if this date falls on a weekend or holiday.
-If funding remains after this round, additional proposals will be accepted until September 27, 2018.
+The proposal must be submitted to the chair (or equivalent) by July 15, 2019.
+If funding remains after this round, additional proposals will be accepted until September 25, 2019.

 Those seeking summer research support should apply under the Summer Research Experiences for Undergraduates program.